aogriffiths/relay/relay-specification.md

     *  Adam Griffiths
 * __See Also:__ [https://github.com/aogriffiths/relay/blob/spec-master/README.md]

 Long versions includes examples and useful extracts from the PubSubHubbub specification.
 Short versions omit these and other non-normative information.

+The Published versions are official approved releases of the specification.
+The Editor's Draft is the latest _work in progress_ version.

 If you are implementing Relay or would find background and examples useful read the long versions.
-If you are only looking for the normative parts of the specifications or to see how simple they are read the short versions.
+If you are only looking for the normative parts of the specifications or to see how simple the specification really is, read the short versions.

 <br/>